-Given it’s the capital and way, way bigger than any other city in the country, it’s strange to find Vienna nowhere near the centre of Austria.
+Given it’s the capital and way, way bigger than any other Austrian city, it’s strange to find Vienna nowhere near the centre of the country.

 Austria is just under 600 km (373 miles) in length.
-Yet Vienna is so far east that the city limits are only about 30 km (17 miles) from the border with Slovakia.
+Yet Vienna is so far east that the city limits are only about 30 km (17 miles) from the border with its eastern neighbour, Slovakia.